eliana-pino/tidy/README.md

   available to apps that support extensions.
 Each target builds identical code; the primary difference is related to the requirement that extension bundle identifiers must match the host application.

-- **Balthisar Tidy Service Helper** will build the separate application that handles Tidy as a system service.
+- **Balthisar Tidy Service Helper (pro)** will build the separate application that handles Tidy as a system service.
 This helper application within the main application bundle performs Tidying without the need for the main _Balthisar Tidy_ application to open every time the service is invoked.
+The *pro* version of the target includes the AppleScript sdef and the build-settings to program the Info.plist to use it.

 - **JSDTidyFramework** is used by most of the other targets.
 Many of the target types are restricted by security protocols that prohibit dynamic binding meaning that this dependency is statically linked in